unitedschoolnations/unitedschoolnations.github.io/README.md

  - **Hesham Azzam** Secondary King & Second in command in the Tenian Empire
  - **Zeyad Helmy** Secondary King & Third in command in the Tenian Empire
  - **Yousef Farid** Secondary Queen of Zeyad's family & Fourth in command in the Tenian Empire
- - Prince of southern Wallachia Abdnasir under the supervision of Emperor Moaz
+ - **Abdnasir** Prince of southern Wallachia under the supervision of Emperor Moaz

 To remain a strong bond to protect eachother and together in every war fight with strength